LineChan/push_swap/README.md

 Quicksort described step-by-step

-The algorithm is a while loop with 2 algorithms, one called quick_a and the other one quick_b.
-The loop stops when stack_a is sorted and stack_b is empty or reverse sorted.
+The algorithm is a while loop with 2 algorithms, one called quick_a directly followed by another one called quick_b.
+The loop stops when stack_a is sorted and stack_b is either empty or reverse sorted.
 In the second case, all elements in stack_b are pushed to stack_a.

 quick_a routine :
-Top element on stack_a is read out and selected as a pivot.
-Then we go through stack_a and compare the elements with the pivot.
-Lower elements go to stack_b.
-When the top is on the pivot again, it is push to stack_b.
-This process goes on until stack_a is sorted or if there is a single value remaining.
 ```C

 void		ft_ps_quick_a(void)